Tata Harrier Automatic

 Tata is working hard on its new products and also improving its after-sales service.
 A year ago, When the Harrier was launched in India.
 It lacks an automatic transmission which became a gap for Tata to catch the appropriate customers.
 As Harrier is a bulky SUV and its clutch travel is also a bit long that creates a heavy task to drive in bumper to bumper traffic also, In the price bracket of 15-20 lakhs, one should also want an automatic car.
 By analyzing all demand comes from the market, Now Tata has launched a Tata Harrier automatic transmission variant.
 Which also gets some cosmetic tweaks and features too.
 Let’s go ahead and check what the changes are.

 |Variant||Price in Lakhs (Ex-showroom)|

 The design is the main factor of Harrier.
-Its SUV stance and size do look mindblowing and also it is the best looking SUV under 20 lakhs price bracket.
+Its SUV stance and size do look mindblowing and also it is the best-looking SUV under the 20 lakhs price bracket.
 In the 2020 update, it got some cosmetic tweaks and some mechanical too.
 The main focusing point is the Alloy wheels.
-Now they are more attractive and completes the sporty character of Harrier.
-They are no changes in design except a new addition of panoramic sunroof in the top-end automatic variant.
+Now they are more attractive and complete the sporty character of Harrier.
+They are no changes in design except a new addition of a panoramic sunroof in the top-end automatic variant.

-The Harrier has been offered in Seven colour options-
+The Harrier has been offered in Seven color options-

 - Telesto Grey